d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 * Scalars, vectors, matrices, and tensors are basic mathematical objects in linear algebra.
 * Vectors generalize scalars, and matrices generalize vectors.
-* In the `ndarray` representation, scalars, vectors, matrices, and tensors have zero, one, two, and an arbitrary number of axes, respectively.
+* Scalars, vectors, matrices, and tensors have zero, one, two, and an arbitrary number of axes, respectively.
 * A tensor can be reduced along the specified axes by `sum` and `mean`.
 * Elementwise multiplication of two matrices is called their Hadamard product.
 It is different from matrix multiplication.
 * In deep learning, we often work with norms such as the $\ell_1$ norm, the $\ell_2$ norm, and the Frobenius norm.
-* We can perform a variety of operations over scalars, vectors, matrices, and tensors with `ndarray` functions.
+* We can perform a variety of operations over scalars, vectors, matrices, and tensors.

 ## Exercises